oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     Note: your DESCRIPTION, and therefore vector, may be different than in our example since we didn't add an ORDER BY clause.
 This example is just showing how you can create a vector for one row in the PARKS table.

-    Also, if you would like to look at the entire vector you can click on the "eye" icon next to the end of the vector display.
+    If you would like to look at the entire vector you can click on the "eye" icon next to the end of the vector display.

 ## Task 3: Create a vector column and describe the attributes